Tales of shipwreck and marine misadventure are woven into the very fabric of the region and a vibrant pastoral history,

 Cobden Pioneer Park is open to the public on the third Sunday of each month from 11am to 4pm.
 It is also available for hire for special events.
 Featuring the exceptional Harold Lamb vintage buggy and carriage collection.

-For tips on how to make the most of your visit, gifts and warm local hospitality be sure to call into Camperdown Courthouse Information and Arts, located in Manifold Street.
+For tips on how to make the most of your visit, gifts and warm local hospitality be sure to call into Courthouse Camperdown, located in Manifold Street.

 The Cobden Story